alirezakay/petri-net-calc/README.md

 This project is codded in **VScode** by using **Java**. \
 There are pretty good comments in the codes.

-If you don't know about Petri net Incident Matrices, I suggest you take a look [here](https://www.techfak.uni-bielefeld.de/~mchen/BioPNML/Intro/MRPN.html) at first.
+If you don't know about Petri net Incident Matrices, I highly suggest you to take a look at [here](https://www.techfak.uni-bielefeld.de/~mchen/BioPNML/Intro/MRPN.html) at first.

-There is a **complete documentation** in *Persian* in the file named: **description.pdf**
+There is a **complete documentation** in *Persian* on the file, named: **description.pdf**

 ### Hierarchy Of Files